 Today, fierce competition and a growing lack of trust in online marketing are changing the way people make buying decisions online.

 So, it’s more important than ever to make your persona as polished and trustworthy as possible in order to build the trust necessary to convert traffic into paying customers.

-Here the steps you should take to make this work for your own business and clients:
+Here are the steps you should take to make this work for your own business and clients:

-Recent research from Content Marketing Institute demonstrates the importance of blogs for B2B demand generation, showing that blogs are the most effective means for generating top of the funnel awareness for B2B leads by a long-shot:
+Recent research from the Content Marketing Institute demonstrates the importance of blogs for B2B demand generation, showing that blogs are the most effective means for generating top-of-the-funnel awareness for B2B leads by a long shot:

-Case in point, here is an email from an editor at Forbes in response to an email from one of the outreach team at Blue Tree (who prolifically blogs on many websites):
+Case in point, here is an email from an editor at Forbes in response to an email from one of the b2b outreach strategy teams at Blue Tree (who prolifically blogs on many websites):

 The editor was impressed by Laura’s blog writing, even offering to pay her.

-Many of our team members get regular invites to conferences and requests for opinion, soundbites on other publications, and even TV news appearances in his Linkedin inbox.
+Many of our team members get regular invites to conferences and requests for opinions, soundbites on other publications, and even TV news appearances in their LinkedIn inbox.